csralvall/online_game_toxicity/README.md

 chats of almost 1 million matches from public matchmaking of the game Dota2 by Valve.

-To perform the task a subset of the whole dataset was selected.
-That subset contained all the english messages inside the dataset.
-Its total size is around 60 million messages.

 Dota2 is an online game that belongs to the genre Multiplayer Online Battle Arena (MOBA).
 It involves two teams and an objective that implies the defeat of the opposite team.

+To perform the task a subset of all the engilsh messages from the whole dataset was selected.
+Its total size was around 60 million messages.

 The initial structure of the dataset was the following: